 Pawns is an invitation to play, but the prospect of playing is so restrictive that nobody would want to play it in good faith.
 It is an invitation to play which, deliberately, has nothing to give in return.

 As the world lurches ever-closer to environmental disaster, no change is provoked among those with the power to make a difference.
-While governmens can force major businesses to change their practices, instead responsibility is given to the pawns, to recycle more and to give up plastic straws.
+While governmens could force major businesses to change their practices, instead responsibility is given to the pawns, to recycle more and to give up plastic straws.

 Played in December 2019 with Laura Fournier

 We stumbled upon theories of how to win, tested them, played with them and found fun in them.
 At no point did these strategies ever challenge the fate of the game: that it was always going to end in stalemate.

 Played in January 2020 with Twitch Chat

 We played pawns collectively over the internet.
 I acted out orders supplied by the internet, playing as a team against me.
 As the game unfolded, the pawns grew personalities and backstories.
 A collective story emerged.

 We could not change the system, nor could we avoid the eventual stalemate.
 We found enjoyment within the restrictions.
 We recontextualised the rules and created our own objectives.
 We took joy in minor accomplishments.

 By the end of our experience the game had derailed and there was egg on the board.

 Did we change the rules of the system through collective action?
 Or was it because the audience appealed to a higher power: the chessmaster in front of the camera?